JoeRaetano/IVA/README.md

    launchctl load ~/Library/LaunchAgents/homebrew.mxcl.mongodb.plist
 4. Or, if you don't want/need launchctl, you can just run: mongod --config /usr/local/etc/mongod.conf

+5. Once you have Mongo installed, create a data folder next to the IVA folder, run mongod --dbpath ../data

-:six: Install Robomongo to manage your MongoDB http://robomongo.org/
+:six: Install Robomongo to manage your MongoDB http://robomongo.org/ connect to the mongo db that you just started to ensure it's running

 :seven: Install bower